-There was a fire incident at the Plant of the Company situated in Nashik on March 22, 2020 where by inventory comprising of Raw materials, work in progress, Finished goods and packing materials amounting to Rs 301.80 lakh were destroyed.
+There was a fire incident during the previous financial year 2019-20 at the Plant of the Company situated in Nashik on 22 March 2020 where by inventory comprising of Raw materials, work in progress, Finished goods and packing materials amounting to Rs 301.80 lakhs were destroyed.
 The Company has lodged the fire insurance claim with the Insurance Company.
-The Inventory destroyed in the fire has been charged to revenue.
-The management has recorded the estimated claim amount receivable from the Insurance Company under Other Income.
+The Inventory destroyed in the fire has been charged to revenue for the year ended 31st March 2020.
+The management has recorded the claim amount receivable from the Insurance Company under Other Income.